hakanai/hex/README.markdown

 be too limited and don't do the type of annotation I want, and all the full featured ones seem to cost money.

-I don't need a full blown hex editor, I need a hex viewer with full blown annotation capabilities.
+I don't want a full blown hex editor, I want a hex viewer with full blown annotation capabilities.
 And that is what I am trying to do here.